-Over the years thousands flocked to Sai Baba — many with material gain on their minds.
-Sometimes Sai Baba would ask people for all of their money and by the end of the day distribute it to the poor.
-Sai Baba once remarked about those who sought his blessing: “It is I who seek them out and bring them to me; they do not come by their own voliton.
-Even though some may be hundreds of miles away, I draw them to me like sparows with strings tied to their feet.”
+Over the years, thousands flocked to Sai Baba — many with material gain on their minds.
+Sometimes Sai Baba would ask people for all of their money and by the end of the day, distribute it to the poor.
+Sai Baba once remarked about those who sought his blessing: “It is I who seek them out and bring them to me; they do not come by their own volition.
+Even though some may be hundreds of miles away, I draw them to me like sparrows with strings tied to their feet.”

 Babajan often repeated to Merwan, “My son, the treasure which you seek and the key to that treasure are not with me!
 I am not the one to give it to you.
 The treasure is yours — it is for you alone — there is no doubt about that, the treasure is yours!
 But my son, you must have the key … You must take the key!”

 Babajan would always speak about this in a cryptic fashion — it seemed unclear what she meant.
 Then one night she spoke in a very clear manner, “the treasure is yours to have now!
 The key is there, go to Shirdi, my son.
 There is a Sai — a holy one there … Go and see the Sai.
 See if he will give you the key now … Take the key from Sai!”

 After a difficult journey to Shirdi, the villagers there refused to allow Merwan to see Sai Baba.
 Merwan spent the night under a tree and the following day Sai Baba sent for Merwan.